kylechinick/mr-robogers-neighborhood/README.md

 ### Describe: rangedArrayBuilder()

+#### Test #1

-Test #1: "It should return an array of numbers from 0 to the argued number"
+- Test: "It should return an array of numbers from 0 to the argued number"

-Code: `rangedArrayBuilder(15);`
+- Code: `rangedArrayBuilder(15);`

-Expected Output: [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15]
+- Expected Output: [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15]

 ### Describe: numberToPhraseSubstitutor()

+#### Test #1

-Test #1: "It should loop through each element in an array and swap all elements with a 3 to the string 'Won't you be my neighbor?'"
+- Test: "It should loop through each element in an array and swap all elements with a 3 to the string 'Won't you be my neighbor?'"

-Code: `numberToPhraseSubstitutor(rangedArray);`
+- Code: `numberToPhraseSubstitutor(rangedArray);`

-Expected Output: [0, 1, 2, 'Won't you be my neighbor?', 4, 5, 6, 7, 8, 9, 10, 11, 12, 'Won't you be my neighbor?', 14, 15]
+- Expected Output: [0, 1, 2, 'Won't you be my neighbor?', 4, 5, 6, 7, 8, 9, 10, 11, 12, 'Won't you be my neighbor?', 14, 15]

+#### Test #2

-Test #2: "It should loop through each element in an array and swap all elements that do not have a 3, but do contain a 2, to the string 'Boop!'"
+- Test: "It should loop through each element in an array and swap all elements that do not have a 3, but do contain a 2, to the string 'Boop!'"

-Code: `numberToPhraseSubstitutor(rangedArray);`
+- Code: `numberToPhraseSubstitutor(rangedArray);`

-Expected Output: [0, 1, 'Boop!', 'Won't you be my neighbor?', 4, 5, 6, 7, 8, 9, 10, 11, 'Boop!', 'Won't you be my neighbor?', 14, 15]
+- Expected Output: [0, 1, 'Boop!', 'Won't you be my neighbor?', 4, 5, 6, 7, 8, 9, 10, 11, 'Boop!', 'Won't you be my neighbor?', 14, 15]